RACL Support¶

 From Public Access to Restricted Access

-When RACL is enabled, that is, the access is changed from Public Access to Restricted access, manually initiate a sync from the connector.
+When you enable RACL, that is, changing the access from Public Access to Restricted access, manually initiate a sync from the connector.
 This ensures the connector fetches and indexes the latest permission data.
-If an automatic sync with the connector is scheduled for the future, updated permissions take effect after the next sync activity.
+If you schedule an automatic sync with the connector for a future time, the updated permissions take effect after the next sync activity.

 From Restricted Access to Public Access

-When the access is changed from Restricted Access to Public Access, the connector automatically disables the RACL feature and makes the content publicly available.
+When you change the access from Restricted Access to Public Access, the connector automatically disables the RACL feature and makes the content publicly available.
 Sync operation is't required in this case.

 RACL Scheduler¶

 Access permissions to documents often change more frequently than the content itself.
-To ensure these changes are reflected automatically, use the RACL scheduler, which operates independently from the content scheduler.
+To ensure that these changes reflect automatically, use the RACL scheduler, which operates independently from the content scheduler.

-Permission syncs are now logged separately from content syncs.
-A new Sync Scope column identifies RACL-specific syncs as Permission Sync, improving traceability and simplifying troubleshooting.
+You can also set up permission syncs separately from the content syncs.
+The Sync Scope column identifies RACL-specific syncs as Permission Sync, improving traceability and simplifying troubleshooting.

 To configure the RACL scheduler: